annarakes/Portfolio/README.md

 <h1 align="center">Anna Rakes</h1>
 <h3 align="center">Statistics and Computer Science Student at Elon University</h3>

+- 👨‍💻 All of my projects are available [here](https://github.com/annarakes?tab=repositories)

 - 🌱 I’m currently learning **Calculus II, Computer Science II, Discrete Structures**

-- 👨‍💻 All of my projects are available [here](https://github.com/annarakes?tab=repositories)
+- 📝 I'm currently working on my thesis: **A Systematic Review of the Effects of Magnet Schools on Desegregation**

 - 📫 How to reach me: **arakes@elon.edu**